antzGames/ModelCacheTest/README.md

 gdx-teavm performs very well with java only code (no libGDX classes), but using libGDX classes it performs poorly.

-What is it in the libGDX classes that is causing a 4-6x slowdown in both GWT and gdx-teavm?
+What is it in the libGDX classes that is causing a 4-6x slowdown in GWT/gdx-teavm?

 Note: Godot uses Emscripten to make web builds, and produces WASM (WebAssembly) code that performs on par with compiled C++ code.